Yuchen413/AnomalyRuler/README.md

-# Follow the Rules: Reasoning for Video Anomaly Detection with Large Language Model (ECCV'24)
+# Follow the Rules: Reasoning for Video Anomaly Detection with Large Language Models (ECCV'24)

-This is the implementation for paper: [Follow the Rules: Reasoning for Video Anomaly Detection with Large Language Model](https://www.arxiv.org/pdf/2407.10299).
+This is the implementation for paper: [Follow the Rules: Reasoning for Video Anomaly Detection with Large Language Models](https://www.arxiv.org/pdf/2407.10299).

 ## Description